Mango Sticky Rice

 - Traditional Method – In the traditional method, the rice is soaked for 8-10 hours.
 It is then drained and layered on a steamer.
 It is steamed for 20-25 minutes until it is translucent.

-- Instant Pot Method – In this method, washed rice is added to an Instant pot along with water and cooked until tender.
-You can check the detailed recipe of how to cook sticky rice in an instant pot here.
+- Instant Pot Method – In this method, washed rice is added to an Instant Pot along with water and cooked until tender.
+You can check the detailed recipe for Instant Pot Sticky Rice here.

 I am cooking the rice using the pot method.

-Wash the sticky rice 3-4 times to get rid of the excess starch.
+Wash the sticky rice 3-4 times to remove excess starch.
 Soak the rice in water for 30 minutes.

-Drain the water and add the rice to a medium size pan along with 1 cup water, ½ cup coconut milk, ¼ tsp salt, and 2 tablespoon sugar, and stir gently.
+Drain the water and add the rice to a medium-sized pan with 1 cup water, ยฝ cup coconut milk, ยผ teaspoon salt, and 2 tablespoon sugar, stirring gently.

 Cover the pan with a tight-fitting lid and cook on low heat until all the water is absorbed and the rice is cooked (20-25 minutes).

-Add the remaining ½ cup coconut milk and 2 tablespoon sugar to another small saucepan.
+Add the remaining ยฝ cup of coconut milk and 2 tablespoon of sugar to another small saucepan.

-Scoop the cooked rice in 4 shallow serving bowls.
+Scoop the cooked rice into 4 shallow serving bowls.
 I used a small bowl to shape the rice.
-I added ¼th of the cooked rice to a small bowl and pressed it tightly and then inverted the bowl in the center of the serving bowl to unmold the rice.
+I added ยผ of the cooked rice to a small bowl, pressed it tightly, then inverted the bowl over the center of the serving bowl to unmold the rice.
 Prepare all 4 bowls in the same manner.

 Top the rice with chilled ripe mango slices and drizzle the coconut milk and sugar mixture on top.
 Sprinkle sesame seeds, mung beans, and peanuts on top and serve.